kshyr/besida/README.md

 ## Besida (¨бесіда¨) ─ language for defining dialogue

 ### Usage

 Your text file - let's call it `the_part_where_he_kills_you.txt`:

 ```
 --- Chapter 9 Transition ---

 GLaDOS:
-     GLaDOS: Well, this is the part where he kills us.
+     Well, this is the part where he kills us.

 Wheatly:
     Hello!
 This is the part where I kill you!